...

 Single Cavity Injection Mold

 Single cavity molds produce one part per injection cycle.
-Although it may be a slow production mold type, the tooling costs for this mold type are lower than other options.
+Although it may be a slow production mold, its tooling costs are lower than other options.
 As a result of the relatively lower cost, low-volume productions are usually more affordable.

 A single cavity mold also allows for better control of the molding process.
 Manufacturers often employ multiple single cavity tools to ensure the continuous running of the process even if one mold breaks down.